 - Pricey – Unfortunately, there’s no savings opting for a quartz countertop.
 Cost wise it compares with natural stone.
 However, as the old saying goes, “You get what you pay for”.
 If you love the look and quality of quartz, it will be money well spent.

 There are many factors to consider when deciding on a countertop.
-But how do you know if white quartz or a white Caesarstone is the right choice for you?
+But how do you know if a pure white quartz or a white Caesarstone is the right choice for you?
 Here are four questions to ask yourself before purchasing white quartz countertops:

 - Are you okay living with small stains and blemishes, or are you a perfectionist who can’t stand the sight of even the slightest smudge?

 - Do you want a product that won’t need any servicing in the future for sheer sake of convenience?

 - Do you love the look of a bright, white kitchen above all others?